ooni/2023-05-richer-input/DESIGN.md

 inside the correct "Result" structure.
-To this end, we could probably deduce the correct "Result" from the current card; though, it seems more in line with the spirit of this design to define instructions to tell the probe when to create a new "Result."
+To this end, we could probably deduce the correct "Result" from the current card; though, it seems more in line with the spirit of this design to define commands to tell the probe when to create a new "Result."
 We will investigate this topic as part of our future work.

 ## Handwaving: check-in v2 API